MattiaSarti/neural-network-in-cpp/README.md

     - - - - - - - - - - - -
     ```

+    *Interestingly, I was not able to reach such a good validation MSE with ReLU and Sigmoid activation functions but only [with Leaky ReLU](https://github.com/MattiaSarti/neural-network-in-cpp/blob/main/main.cpp#L14), which 1) does not suffer from the vanishing/exploding gradient problems while Sigmoid does (same advantage as ReLU) and 2) prevents gradients from "dying" when inputs are negative contrarily to ReLU, as always reported in literature.*

 3. **Evaluate Results Visually**

     Finally, plot the predictions on the validation set before and after training, to check what the model has learned, by running ```python plot_validation_predictions.py``` from the root directory: